 This shows how complex Attack on Titan has become, with every character’s motivations being understandable to us now, to the point that we route for them all.

-So, in the end, there is a bunch of characters I all like that are fighting to the death, making me unsure of who to route for.
+So, in the end, there is a bunch of characters I all like that are fighting to the death, making me unsure of who to cheer on.

 I loved every second of this uncertainty.